ClinSeq/autoseq-snakemake/docs/quick_start.md

 ## 1.2 Installation

-If you prefer to run this pipeline using singularity (which is highly recommended), you can visit their [installation page](https://sylabs.io/guides/3.0/user-guide/installation.html) to download and install singularity which is suitable for your operating system.
+You can visit Singularity's [installation page](https://sylabs.io/guides/3.0/user-guide/installation.html) to download and install singularity which is compatible with your operating system.

-To install conda, you can visit [this page](https://docs.anaconda.com/miniconda/#quick-command-line-install)
+To install conda, please refer to the [Conda installation page](https://docs.anaconda.com/miniconda/#quick-command-line-install)

 **Autoseq Pipeline Installation**

-Once you have successfully installed the above two dependencies, you can download and install autoseq-snakemake in a seperate conda environment with the following command.
-It is recommeneded to use python version 3.8.12 to create the conda environment, since other python version may cause dependency conflicts.
+Once the required dependencies are installed, you can proceed to install Autoseq-Snakemake in a separate Conda environment using the following commands.
+It is recommended to use Python version 3.8.12 to create the Conda environment, as other versions may lead to dependency issues.

 ```sh
 conda create --name autoseq python=3.8.12